-Each school within The Black Pear Trust believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
+The Black Pear Trust and its schools believe that all children are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
 This policy outlines how instances of bullying are dealt with, including the procedures to prevent occurrences of bullying.

-These strategies, such as learning about tolerance and difference are part of our curriculum which aims to promote an inclusive, tolerant and supportive ethos at The Black Pear Trust schools.
+These strategies, such as learning about tolerance and difference as part of the school's curriculum, aim to promote an inclusive, tolerant and supportive ethos at the school.

 The Education and Inspections Act 2006 outlines several legal obligations regarding the school's response to bullying.
-Under section 89, schools must have measures in place to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures are part of the school's Behaviour Policy, which is communicated to all pupils, school staff and parents/carers.
+Under section 89, schools must have measures in place to encourage good behaviour and prevent all forms of bullying amongst children.
+These measures are part of the school's Behaviour Policy, which is communicated to all children, school staff and parents.

-All staff, parents/carers and pupils work together to prevent and reduce any instances of bullying at the school.
-There is a zero-tolerance policy for bullying at our schools.
+All staff, parents and children work together to prevent and reduce any instances of bullying at the school.
+There is a zero-tolerance policy for bullying at the school.

-Legal framework
+1.0 Legal framework

+1.1.
 This policy has due regard to all relevant legislation including, but not limited to, the following: